 Live Stream on Roku via DIRECTV NOW

-DIRECTV NOW recently added Roku support, so you can now watch DIRECTV NOW on Roku.
-Key channels include ESPN, TBS, AMC, FOX News, CNN, TNT, NBA TV, and much more.
+Key channels on this service include ESPN, TBS, AMC, FOX News, CNN, TNT, NBA TV, and much more.
 Depending on where you live, you may also get local channels like FOX, CBS, NBC, and regional sports networks.
 There’s a TON to watch on this service, and most channels are available for live streaming and on-demand streaming.
 The DIRECTV NOW Roku app is available directly in the Roku store.

 Use Sling TV to Watch Live TV on Roku

-Sling TV’s basic package, Sling Orange, includes 30+ channels, including ESPN, ESPN2, TNT, TBS, CNN, AMC, and many more.
+Sling TV offers a couple different packages, with key channels offered including ESPN, ESPN2, TNT, TBS, CNN, AMC, and many more.
 All these channels are available nationwide for live streaming, and select content is also available on-demand.
-The intermediate package, Sling Blue, includes several Roku local channels like NBC, FOX, and FOX Sports Regional networks – although, most of these channels are only available in select markets.
-ABC is also available in select markets.
 You can also go for a larger package, plus add-on additional channels, for up to 100+ channels in total.
 See our Sling TV review for details.

-Sling starts from $20 per month, without a contract.
+Sling starts from $25 per month, without a contract.
 You can also try it out for free for 7 days.
-They also run some great deals, like a free streaming device when you prepay for a few months in advance.
+They also run some promotions, including great deals on new streaming devices when you prepay for a few months in advance.

 Watch Live TV Channels on Roku via PlayStation Vue